 The Seljalandsfoss waterfall is for many guests the highlight of this trip, as you can walk along and behind this waterfall offering a completely unique perspective; just be sure to bring a rain jacket!
-During the short days of winter as you may be arriving in the evening, this waterfall is light up to still give you a chance to capture the perfect regardless of the amount of sunlight.
+During the short days of winter as you may be arriving in the evening, this waterfall is lit up to still give you a chance to capture the perfect regardless of the amount of sunlight.
 From here we will spend about 1.5hrs in the coach returning to Reykjavik.

 - Please show up at our Reykjavik Terminal (located at Skógarhlíð 10) 15 minutes prior to the departure time.
 We kindly ask you to be ready at your pick-up point with your voucher, either in digital or printed form.

 - You will be traveling in a coach that holds approximately 40-65 people, but is very spacious and comfortable.
-It is featured with lavatory facilities as standard.
 The bus offers free wifi and USB charging ports.

 - Lunch is not included, but in Hvolsvöllur, Reynisfjara, and Vík there are shops where you can buy food and drinks.